DISBURSEMENT METHODS - 8403

 - State Fleet Fuel Card

-The SCO’s payroll warrants are supported by the Payroll Warrant Register.
-The SCO disburses payroll warrants from the State Payroll Revolving Fund after the transfer has been made from the agency’s/department’s fund(s).
+The SCO issues payroll warrants, which are supported by the Payroll Warrant Register.
+The SCO disburses payroll warrants from the State Payroll Revolving Fund after the transfer has been made from the agency/department’s fund(s).
+For information on payroll warrant distribution, see SAM Section 8580.

-A Controller's Transfers authorize an increase or decrease of cash between funds or appropriations without a warrant.
-The SCO will settle "No Warrant" claims by (1) a Controller's Journal Entry reducing the agency’s/department's advance or (2) a Controller's Transfer transferring the money if no advance was made.
+A Controller's Transfer authorizes an increase or decrease of cash between funds or appropriations without disbursing a warrant.
+The SCO settles "No Warrant" claims by an SCO journal entry to reduce the agency/department advance or a transfer if no advance was made.